mchalise/bitcoin-xpub-converter/README.md

 # Extended Public Key Address Generator

-*This is a simple micro serive to convert any extended key and to any type of address associated with Bitcoin Chain.( BTC, LTC, BCH, DASH)*
+*This is a simple micro service to convert any extended key and to any type of address associated with Bitcoin Chain.( BTC, LTC, BCH, DASH)*